Developing Scholar-Clinicians. Advancing Family Therapy. Creating Positive Change.

 Mission and Goals

-The mission of the doctoral program in marriage and family therapy at Virginia Tech is to develop scholar-clinicians who demonstrate respect for diversity and inclusion and will advance the field of MFT through research, clinical supervision, teaching, practice, and community and professional engagement.
+The mission of the marriage and family therapy (MFT) doctoral program area, in the Department of Human Development and Family Science, is to develop scholar-clinicians who demonstrate respect for diversity and inclusion and will advance the field of MFT through research, clinical supervision, teaching, practice, and community and professional engagement.

 To achieve this mission, we have established a numerous of program goals.
 Our students will…